- Staff Scientist, Laboratory of Endocrinology and Receptor Biology, NIDDK, NIH, 2006–Present

 - Ph.D., University of Leipzig, III.
 Medical Department/Endocrinology and Diabetes Branch, 2000

 We work on the development of an orally available thyrotropin receptor (TSHR) agonist for the diagnosis and treatment of thyroid cancer.
-Furthermore, we focus on the development of TSHR antagonists that might have potential for the treatment of Grave's disease, an autoimmune disease, and associated Grave's orbitopathy.
+Furthermore, we focus on the development of TSHR antagonists that might have potential for the treatment of Graves' disease, an autoimmune disease, and associated Graves' orbitopathy.
+Our group studies also the molecular mechanisms involved in the pathogenesis of Graves' disease and Graves' orbitopathy with focus on crosstalk between the TSHR and the IGF1-receptor (IGF1R) and their downstream signaling cascades.

 TSH activates TSH receptors (TSHR), thereby stimulating the function of thyroid follicular cells (thyrocytes).
 This leads to the biosynthesis and secretion of thyroid hormones.
 Several thyroid pathologies are associated with TSHR, providing a strong argument for the design of small molecule ligands (SML).
 Our focus is the development of SMLs that agonize or antagonize the TSHR.